Chelsea Flower Show & Great Country Gardens

 4 STAR RELAXATION & COMFORTABLE COACH TRAVEL

-After a day filled with garden inspiration and botanical discoveries, we will retire to the comfort and convenience of 4 star accommodations.
+After a day filled with garden inspiration and botanical discoveries, we will retire to the comfort of 4-star accommodations.
 Rooms are double occupancy with the option for a single room for an additional fee.

-May 21 – 23: Richmond Hill Hotel Richmond-upon-Thames, Surrey
+September 22 – 23: Richmond Hill Hotel in Richmond-upon-Thames, Surrey

 Daily transportation will be provided by a modern, comfortable coach operated by an experienced driver.